-Figure 11. a) Distribution of droplet sizes, b) survival probability prediction using the IPA code and the CNT parametrization from Qiu et al. (2019) (blue circles) and the fit using the AINTBAD code (black dashed line), and c) comparison between the nucleation barriers computed using the CNT parametrization from Qiu et al. (2019) and the predicted one from the model.
+Figure 11. a) Comparison between the nucleation barriers computed using the CNT parametrization from Qiu et al. (2019) and the predicted one from the model. b) Distribution of droplet diameters, c) survival probability prediction using the IPA code and the CNT parametrization from Qiu et al. (2019) (blue circles) and the fit using the AINTBAD code (black dashed line).
+The narrow distribution essentially behaves as a delta distribution.